sayalaruano/100DaysOfMLCode/Decision_trees_Ensemble_learning/Notes/NotesDay23.md

     * FIND ALL THRESHOLDS FOR F:
         * FOR T IN THRESHOLDS:
             * SPLIT DATASET USING "F>T" CONDITION
-                * COMPTE IMPURITY OF THIS SPLIT
+                * COMPUTE IMPURITY OF THIS SPLIT
 * SELECT THE CONDITION WITH THE LOWEST IMPURITY

 The algorithm can iterate until it completes all possible splits, but we can stablish a stopping criteria to define when we need to stop the splitting process.
 The stopping condition can be defined considering criteria such as: